Skip to main content

 Project Management / OperationsProject planning, stakeholder management, process optimization, cross-team coordinationSecurity Program Manager, IT Audit Manager, GRC Specialist

 The career transition roadmap based on existing skills walks through a structured method for mapping your specific background to new roles.
-For a systematic inventory of what you bring to the table, our skills audit guide for career changers provides a template you can complete in an afternoon.

 Communication skills deserve special emphasis.
 ISC2's own workforce study consistently identifies communication and business acumen as among the hardest skills to find in cybersecurity professionals.
 If you can explain technical risks to non-technical stakeholders — something teachers, lawyers, and project managers do daily — you already have an advantage over candidates who only have technical training.